 As I mentioned, Chantal and I met through a creative team, but what led you into the world of digiscrapping and designing your own products?

 Two years ago, I was walking in and out of the hospital with one of my sons (actually with all 3 kids).
 He had strange attacks and the neurologists did a lot of research.
 I found a friend whose kid had the same sort of attacks, and we talked about it.
 I asked what she did, and she said, “I am am a digital scrapbook designer.”
 I absolutely didn’t know what that was!!!
 In Holland it’s not so big as in the USA.
 So she told me everything about digital scrapbooking.
 That was something l wanted to know earlier, because since that time l am addicted to Digiscrap.
 I have two left hands, so I never could express my creativity.
 And now I can!
 I got Photoshop, and we fell in love!
 Photoshop loves me and I love Photoshop, LOL.
 So after a couple of months, I started on some creative teams (Jen Maddocks Designs, Jopke Designs, Crafty Button Designs and the site CT of Digiscrap.nl).
 Then I started to write articles and making layouts for Scrap n’Art Online magazine.
 I started to make my own art, and I sell it too.
 And a couple of months after that, I sold my first kits at Digiscrap.nl!
 It went soooo fast!
 Here is one of my art pieces:

-How would you describe your design style?
-What inspires you and who are some of your favorite designers?
+How would you describe your style?
+Who are some of your favorite designers?

 What’s your preference – Mac or PC?
-What one design tool is a must have for you?
+What is the one design tool you can’t live without?